4thguy/wordle-project/README.md

 ## Components

-   * *wordle-client*: This component encompasses the client interface, developed using Vue.js.
+   * *wordle-web*: This component encompasses the client interface, developed using Vue.js.
    * *wordle-shared*: Here, you'll find shared functions and classes written in TypeScript, aiding in the seamless interaction between different project components.
    * *wordle-server*: This segment hosts the Node.js server, also written in TypeScript, responsible for handling server-side operations and interactions.
    * *wordle-db*: Here, you'll find functions written in TypeScript to connect to the database backend, to avoid having the code that takes care of contacting the database inside the server itself.